awsdocs/aws-freertos-docs/doc_source/userguide/integrate-ota-agent.md

 + Create an MQTT Agent context\.
 + Connect to your AWS IoT endpoint\.
 + Initialize the OTA Agent\.
-+ Loop allowing an OTA update job and output statistics once a second\.
++ Loop that allows an OTA update job and outputs statistics once a second\.
++ If MQTT disconnects, suspend the OTA Agent operations\.
++ Try connecting again with exponential delay and jitter\.
++ If reconnected, resume OTA Agent operations\.
-+ If the Agent stops, wait one second and try connecting again\.
++ If the Agent stops, delay one second, and then try reconnecting\.

 ## Using a custom callback for OTA completion events<a name="custom-callback-ota"></a>